janvarev/api_advanced/README.md

 1. Download it
 2. Move downloaded files to folder `extensions/api_advanced`
-3. Run oobabooga bat with params: `--extensions google_translate api_advanced` and NO --chat or --cai-chat!
+3. Run oobabooga bat with params: `--extensions multi_translate api_advanced` and NO --chat or --cai-chat!

 To connect to this point use `http://localhost:5000/api` (this can't run together with classic api extension by default)

 ## Additional API for text translations

-API uses settings from oobaboog/google_translate plugin, so setup it first.
+API uses settings from multi_translate plugin, so setup it first.

 Call API (from user language to English):
 ```python